risingnote/spdz-bankers-gui/README.md

 Update `server/scripts/start-gui.sh` with environment variables as necessary for production and run `cd server; ./scripts/start-gui.sh`  to start the GUI server.

 Use `cd server; ./scripts/stop-guis.sh` to end the process.

-## Restrictions

-To use the GUI the following restrictions apply:

-1. The number of expected clients needed to join the computation is hardcoded into the bankers_bonus.mpc program and is typically set to 3.
-2. Interacting with SPDZ is atomic for a client - it connects, sends a client public key, receives shares and sends its input.
-The order of clients interacting is not significant.
-Once the calcuation has finished all clients are notified of the result.
-To run another calculation all clients must referesh the browser window.
-3. The SPDZ program executed via Scripts/run-online.sh is designed to restart after exiting, to enable a new 'game' to be played.
-If an error occured for one of the SPDZ engines or SPDZ proxies then the system is likely to be left in an unplayable condition and will require manual resetting.